lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 Crystal is not without problems.
 First, it is hard to install Crystal without the root permission.
-I am providing a portable installation binary package in [my own repo][portcr].
+I am providing a portable installation binary package in [lh3/PortableCrystal][portcr].
 It alleviates the issue for now.
 Second, Crystal is unstable.
 Each release introduces multiple breaking changes.
 Your code written today may not work later.
 Nonetheless, my program seems not affected by breaking changes in the past two years.
 This has given me some confidence.
 The